 Filter Type and Filter Basket

 You must check the size of the filter basket as you need something that will meet your coffee needs.
-If you are the only coffee drinker, then a small or regular size is okay, but if you will prepare coffee for many people, then the filter basket should be large.
+If you are the only coffee drinker, then a small or regular size is okay, but if you prepare coffee for many people, then the filter basket should be larger.

-You can also choose paper filters or opt for coffee makers, which already have permanent filters.
+You can also choose paper filters or opt for coffee makers that already have permanent filters.
 It is important that you choose well because this feature will have an impact on how easy it will be for you to clean and operate.

-Always check the warranty before purchasing as you are making an investment.
-Most high end brands come with around 3 to 5 years of warranty and that says much about the quality of the product.
+Always check the warranty before purchasing as you are investing.
+Most high-end brands come with around 3 to 5 years of warranty, and that says much about the quality of the product.
 On the other hand, budget-friendly drip coffee makers tend to have only one year of warranty.

-Here are 10 drip coffee makers that we recommend.
+Here are ten drip coffee makers that we recommend.